 And students of every background are welcome here.
 Studio artists come to make the most serious work of their lives.
 But so do students of literature, architecture, science, business, and the simply curious — because Florence rewards anyone willing to look closely, and FSFA is built to open the city to all of them.

-So when students come to FSFA, they aren't moved through Florence.
-You enter it — in student apartments, in real neighborhoods, in studios where the work is serious and the city is always present.
+When you come to FSFA, you are not moved through Florence.
+You enter it — in your own apartment, in a real neighborhood, in studios where the work is serious and the city is always present.
 You shop at markets.
 You get lost.
 You make things.
-And gradually, without quite knowing when it happened, you stop being visitors.
+And gradually, without quite knowing when it happened, you stop being a visitor.

 That's the experience we offer.
 Not Florence as a destination.